BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 ```Powershell
 $WinRMSSLCertificatePath = Join-path 'C:\Dropbox\SecretManagement\CARoot\Certificates' 'WinRMSSLCertificate.crt'
 openssl x509 -req -in $WinRMSSLCertificateRequestPath -CA $RootCAPath -CAkey $RootCAPrivateKeyPath -CAcreateserial -out $WinRMSSLCertificatePath -days 3650
 ```

-Combine the certificate and the key into a .pfx fileConvert the certificate toa .pfx file
+Combine the certificate and the key into a .pfx file

 Install the SSL Certificate onto every machine where PSRemoting is desired